What is the Niche Meat Processor Assistance Network?

 • Non-governmental organizations (of many types)

-The NMPAN leadership team is comprised of Director Rebecca Thistlethwaite and a thirteen-member advisory board drawn from industry, academia, NGOs, and government.
+The NMPAN leadership team is comprised of Director Rebecca Thistlethwaite, Program Manager David Zarling, Outreach Manager Kylie Burriss and a fifteen-member advisory board drawn from industry, academia, NGOs, and government.
 Learn more about NMPAN People>>

-We have state affiliates in 43 states.
-Find help in your state>>
+We have State Affiliates in 43 states.

 We combine comprehensive, often site-specific technical assistance with coordinated action for larger-scale, systemic solutions to challenges facing the niche meat processing sector.
+Click Here to find help in your state

 What Are Niche Meats?

 Locally raised, certified organic, grass-fed, no hormones or antibiotics, certified humane — we use “niche” very broadly to refer to many types of market differentiation.
 Niche meats are often marketed more directly to consumers with shorter supply chains and more regional distribution.
 Niche meat processors generally do some co-packing for local farmer/ranchers.
+NMPAN takes a “big tent” approach and welcomes all producers and processors in whatever shape or size they take.

 NMPAN Supporters